-Humble Beginnings, Humble Endings My Introduction to Indie and Thanks to Matt Thorson Sorry for the hiatus.
+Humble Beginnings, Humble Endings My Introduction to Indie and Thanks to Maddy Thorson Sorry for the hiatus.
 I had an unfortunate episode with something, but now I am back and hopefully that doesn’t happen again.
-The origins for me loving Celeste go all the way back to when I was young and indie games were… Continue reading Why I Love Celeste →
+The origins for me loving Celeste go all the way back to when I was young and indie games were… Continue reading Why I Love: Celeste →

 And Not Really The Spoilers Themselves Spoilers are not bad.
 There is no “right” path to choosing when it comes to whether or not you want spoilers.
 It is merely that someone chooses a path, and you respect that path.
 I am apparently one of those people in the world that don’t enjoy things well… Continue reading Unsurprise!
 Why I Hate People Who Spoil Things →